benhook1013/space-game/lib/components/starfield.md

 - Tiles are generated asynchronously and cached in an LRU map so camera movement never blocks the render loop.
 Cache size is bounded by each layer's `maxCacheTiles`.
+- Star colours come from a selectable palette, allowing theme-driven visuals.
 - A `debugDrawTiles` flag outlines each tile with a translucent stroke for development verification. `SpaceGame.toggleDebug` flips this on whenever the game's debug mode is enabled so tile borders appear alongside other debug